benbjohnson/slowweb/README.md

 And specify the domain to limit.

 	require 'slowweb'
-	SlowWeb.limit('github.com', 10, 60)
+	SlowWeb.limit('example.com', 10, 60)

-This restricts the `github.com` domain to only allowing `10` requests every `60` seconds.
+This restricts the `example.com` domain to only allowing `10` requests every `60` seconds.

+## EXAMPLE

+Because SlowWeb attaches to the low-level Net::HTTP class, all API gems should work.
+For example, you can use the [Octopi](https://github.com/fcoury/octopi) API to access GitHub information and use SlowWeb to restrict calls automatically.

+	require 'slowweb'
+	SlowWeb.limit('github.com', 60, 60)  # 60 requests per minute

+	# Use up all the API requests for this minute
+	60.times do |i|
+	  tpw = Octopi::User.find('mojombo')
+	end

+	# This request will wait until a minute after the first request was sent
+	wanstrath = Octopi::User.find('defunkt')

+This code will retrieve user information on
+[Tom Preston-Warner (mojombo)](https://github.com/mojombo) sixty times and then attempts to access user information for
+[Chris Wanstrath (defunkt)](https://github.com/defunkt).
+However when the API call is made to view `defunkt`, SlowWeb will cause your application sleep until a minute has passed since your first request to mojombo.

 ## CONTRIBUTE